DomiKamu/OhmerPrems/README.md

-**@ OHMERPREMS MEMBERS:** Packages for each member are ready (plugin for Windows, Mac and Linux, customized for each user).
-Now I've started package uploads, so check your mailbox frequently (mail address used by your PayPal).
+**@ OHMERPREMS MEMBERS:** Packages for each member (containing user-customized plugin for Windows, Mac and Linux) are uploaded to respective user areas.
+Also, an email was sent to each member.
+Enjoy!

-**VCV RACK V1.0:** OhmerPrems modules (for now QuadPercs module) are (is) available for VCV Rack v1.0.0 (Windows for now).
-Full version will be available in couple of days (I hope June 22nd or 23rd) for OhmerPrems members.
-Free version is available for Windows platform (see "Releases" tab, lastest release).
-OhmerPrems members will receive an email for download (many thanks in advance for your patience!)
+**VCV RACK V1.0:** OhmerPrems modules (for now QuadPercs module) are (is) available for VCV Rack v1.0.0 (Windows, Mac and Linux).
+Full version for each OhmerPrems member is also available (please see your mailbox).
+Free version is available for all platforms (see "Releases" tab from this GitHub repository, download from _lastest release_). **No more maintenance on v0.6.4 (and earlier)**.

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)